-In November 2017, we entered into a commercial paper program under which we may issue from time to time up to \$3 billion in commercial paper with maturities of no more than 397 days.
+In November 2017, BHGE LLC entered into a commercial paper program under which it may issue from time to time up to \$3 billion in commercial paper with maturities of no more than 397 days.
 At December 31, 2018, we had no borrowings outstanding under the commercial paper program.
 The maximum combined borrowing at any time under both the 2017 Credit Agreement and the commercial paper program is \$3 billion.

-Concurrent with the Transactions associated with the acquisition of Baker Hughes on July 3, 2017, Baker Hughes Co-Obligor, Inc. became a co-obligor, jointly and severally with us, on our registered debt securities.
-This co-obligor is our 100%-owned finance subsidiary that was incorporated for the sole purpose of serving as a co-obligor of debt securities and has no assets or operations other than those related to its sole purpose.
-Baker Hughes Co-Obligor, Inc. is also a co-obligor of the \$3,950 million senior notes issued on December 11, 2017 by us in a private placement.
+Concurrent with the Transactions associated with the acquisition of Baker Hughes on July 3, 2017, Baker Hughes Co-Obligor, Inc. became a co-obligor, jointly and severally with BHGE LLC, on our registered debt securities.
+This co-obligor is a 100%-owned finance subsidiary of BHGE LLC that was incorporated for the sole purpose of serving as a co-obligor of debt securities and has no assets or operations other than those related to its sole purpose.
+Baker Hughes Co-Obligor, Inc. is also a co-obligor of the \$3,950 million senior notes issued on December 11, 2017 by BHGE LLC in a private placement.

-Certain Senior Notes contain covenants that restrict our ability to take certain actions, including, but not limited to, the creation of certain liens securing debt, the entry into certain sale-leaseback transactions and engaging in certain merger, consolidation and asset sale transactions in excess of specified limits.
+Certain Senior Notes contain covenants that restrict BHGE LLC's ability to take certain actions, including, but not limited to, the creation of certain liens securing debt, the entry into certain sale-leaseback transactions and engaging in certain merger, consolidation and asset sale transactions in excess of specified limits.

-In January 2018, we redeemed all remaining aggregate principal amount of the 2018 Senior Notes of \$615 million.
-Also in January 2018, we commenced an offering to exchange \$3,950 million of all the outstanding, unregistered senior notes that were issued in a private offering on December 11, 2017, for identical, registered 2.773% Senior Notes due 2022, 3.337% Senior Notes due 2027 and 4.080% Senior Notes due 2047.
+In January 2018, BHGE LLC redeemed all remaining aggregate principal amount of the 2018 Senior Notes of \$615 million.
+Also in January 2018, BHGE LLC commenced an offering to exchange \$3,950 million of all the outstanding, unregistered senior notes that were issued in a private offering on December 11, 2017, for identical, registered 2.773% Senior Notes due 2022, 3.337% Senior Notes due 2027 and 4.080% Senior Notes due 2047.
 The exchange offer was completed on January 31, 2018.

-See "Note 16.
-Related Party Transactions" for additional information on the short-term borrowings from GE, and see "Note 14.
+See "Note 18.
+Related Party Transactions" for additional information on the short-term borrowings from GE, and see "Note 16.
 Financial Instruments" for additional information about borrowings and associated swaps.